- Service & Repair

 In addition to revised suspension geometry, bushings and tuning, the M suspension lowers the X6 by almost a half-inch.
 BMW has also tweaked the stability system and xDrive all-wheel drive to maximize performance, more proactively shifting torque rearward when called for.
 A display on the instrument panel shows the driver how much power is going to each wheel.
 The brakes are also beefed up, with larger discs and calipers.

 The X6 M doesn't hide its special status — especially with its huge air intakes in the front bumper for cooling the brakes, water-cooled turbo intercoolers as well as the engine.
 The M also features unique 20-inch wheels, front fender vents, quad tailpipes and rear diffuser.
 The side skirts are also body colored rather than black.
 Back to top

 BMW ActiveHybrid X6

 Like other so-called two-mode hybrids, the ActiveHybrid can accelerate gradually on electric power alone, up to 37 mph in the X6's case.
-All-wheel drive is standard, as is a seven-speed automatic with manual-shifting capability.
+All-wheel drive and a seven-speed automatic are standard.
 Because the high-voltage battery pack is under the cargo floor, no hatch volume is sacrificed.
 But at nearly 5,800 pounds, the X6 ActiveHybrid weighs considerably more than even the X6 xDrive50i.
 With a combined 480 hp, the car hits 60 mph in 5.4 seconds, BMW says.
 Combined EPA mileage is 18 mpg — more than the 16-mpg xDrive50i, but short of the 19-mpg xDrive35i.
 Back to top